Pixidos/gpwebpay-core/docs/request.rst

         amount: new AmountInPennies(10000),
         currency: new Currency(CurrencyEnum::CZK()),
         gateway: 'czk', // optional, if you leave it blank, the default settings will be used (only since version ^2.4.0) for lower versions you have to set it.
-        responseUrl: new ResponseUrl('http://example.com/proccess-gpw-response') // optional when you setup in config );
+        responseUrl: new ResponseUrl('http://example.com/proccess-gpw-response'), // optional when you setup in config
+        operation: OperationEnum::CREATE_ORDER() // optional CREATE_ORDER() is default, other options are CARD_VERIFICATION() or FINALIZE_ORDER()
+    );

 .. note::